How Are Your Mushrooms Grown, and Why Does it Matter?

 Jme Bonfiglio is the founder of WholeSun Wellness mushrooms and the Utah Fungi Festival.
 Stacy Blaylock is her business partner and marketing maven.

-Today, you can find mushrooms in nearly every health store and supplement aisle.
-2,000 years ago, these mushrooms reigned supreme as powerful sources of physical and spiritual strength.
+Today, you can find mushroom supplements in nearly every health store.
+2,000 years ago, mushrooms reigned supreme as powerful sources of physical and spiritual strength.
 Thanks to modern technology, we now understand the chemical and nutritional composition of mushrooms.
 We know how to grow, harvest, and process mushrooms for the most benefit and how to accomplish this with little ecological impact.

 With a vast variety of mushroom products on the market, it’s hard to discern which products will deliver the best results with the smallest ecological impact.
 In our opinion, there’s only one way to accomplish this in today’s world.
 You must mimic the natural growth cycle of the mushroom from beginning to end.